HasithaKutala/Text-Summarizing-and-Parapharsing-using-OpenAI-Streamlit/README.md

 -summary = response_summary["choices"][0]["text"] is used to extract the generated summary from the response received from the OpenAI language model.

-- If you want to download the result we can use the streamlit download_button function to get summarised and paraphrased outputs.
+-If you want to download the result we can use the streamlit download_button function to get summarised and paraphrased outputs.

 **5.Word count**